kubre/WonderLearning/README.md

 -   (02/may 03:11pm) Clicking on book reveals syllabus and Submit mark request and validate
 -   (03/may 12:10pm) Receipt is compatible with new ApprovalService based API
 -   (06/may 06:30pm) Approval for syllabus taught added, API for approval is fully flexible now
+-   (07/may 04:32pm) Syllabus Completed can be seen marked inside book screen
 ## Admin Dashboard

 -   (17/apr 12:50pm) **Exports**